Frequently Asked Questions

 What is the San Diego Jewish Food Festival?

-The San Diego Jewish Food Festival is a culinary and cultural journey featuring noshes (tasting sized samples) of ethnic foods based on time-honored recipes from around the globe.
-In addition to countless food booths with goodies that Grandma 'Bubbie' might have made, the festival features a wide assortment of deli and bakery delights from your favorite local restaurants and bakeries.
-Festival guests will also be feted with exciting live music, live food prep and cooking demonstrations with celebrity chefs from favorite local restaurants, and activities suitable to all ages.
+The San Diego Jewish Food Festival is a culinary and cultural journey featuring ethnic foods based on time-honored recipes from around the globe.
+In addition to countless food booths with goodies that Grandma 'Bubbie' might have made, the festival features a wide assortment of deli and bakery delights.
+Festival guests will also be feted with exciting live music, live food prep and cooking demonstrations with celebrity chefs from favorite local restaurants.
 The Festival is open to everyone.
 “Esn Epes!”
 Come eat something with us - try it you'll like it!

 Back to Top